-In the early 1960’s a non-traditional church was flourishing in Chicago, Ill.
-The congregation met in a rented warehouse and experienced vibrant, contemporary worship.
-It was called Circle Church and its pastor was David Mains.
-Throughout the nation, other congregations patterned after Circle Church began to spring up; one was Clearwater Community Church in Florida.
-When Lyle and Marge Nelson, members of Clearwater Community Church, were transferred to Orlando in the late 1960s, they searched in vain to find a church similar to the one they had just left.
-Feeling called to join with a handful of other individuals in planting a new church in Orlando, Circle Community Church was born.
-The congregation emphasized both contemporary worship and authentic relationships between believers.
+In the early 1960s, many non-traditional churches were flourishing around the country.
+A well-known gathering in Chicago that met in a rented warehouse and experienced vibrant, contemporary worship was Circle Church.
+Its pastor was David Mains, known for his radio program, Chapel of the Air.
+Other congregations patterned after Circle Church began to spring up all around the country, including Clearwater Community Church in Florida.
+When two committed members of Clearwater Community Church, Lyle and Marge Nelsen, moved to Orlando in the summer of 1970, they searched in vain to find a church similar to the one they left behind.
+Feeling called to join with a handful of other individuals in planting a new church in Central Florida, Circle Community Church was born.
+The congregation emphasized contemporary worship, authentic relationships between believers and Biblical teaching.

 Circle Community Church in Orlando flourished.
-But within a few years, the Nelsons, who lived on the north side of Orlando and were traveling downtown to attend church, felt called to help plant a similarly-focused church in the “north land” of Orlando in the Maitland/Altamonte area.
-Joining with another handful of dedicated believers, a new congregation was formed.
-The name selected for the new church was Northland Community Church, and the year was 1972.
+But within a few years, some members on the north side of Orlando, like the Nelsens, were traveling regularly downtown to attend church, and instead felt called to help plant a similarly-focused church in the north part of town.
+Joining with a small group of dedicated believers, a new congregation was formed.
+Northland Community Church was born in 1972.

-While considering the purchase of the Skate City property, two ministry perspectives emerged within the congregation.
-Some felt the Lord leading them to reaffirm the original philosophy of remaining a small congregation, which plants new satellite churches.
+While considering the purchase of the property, two ministry perspectives emerged within the congregation.
+Some felt the Lord leading them to reaffirm the original philosophy of remaining a small congregation, planting satellite churches.
 This group left with pastor John Christiansen and formed a new church.
 The remaining group felt the Lord directing them to simply be faithful to the Spirit’s movement and not place a numerical restriction upon their form of ministry.
-This group proceeded and purchased the Skate City property in June of 1984.
-As the roller rink was in major disrepair, the congregation could not hold services on the site until August.
+This group proceeded and purchased the property in June of 1984 and the roller rink became their church home.
+As the property was in major disrepair, the congregation could not hold services on the site until August.
 In September, pastor Roger Franks announced his intentions to resign at the end of the year.

 Left with a leadership challenge and a facility in desperate need of renovation, the congregation banded together in faith, prayed for God’s guidance and began a national pastoral search.

-In the fall of 1990, the elders sent Dr. Hunter away on an extended retreat to hear a clarifying word from God concerning Northland’s future.
+In the fall of 1990, the elders sent Dr. Hunter away on an extended retreat to seek God’s direction concerning Northland’s future.
 Precisely, how did God desire for Northland to accomplish its mission of “bringing people to maturity in Christ”?
-From that mountaintop experience, Pastor Joel conceived, and the elders affirmed, the 10-year “Journey to Spiritual Maturity” emphasis that encompassed the entire worship and educational focus of all age levels of the congregation.
-In this journey together, one central preaching theme was focused upon for an entire year.
+From that experience, Pastor Joel conceived, and the elders affirmed, the 10-year “Journey to Spiritual Maturity” emphasis that encompassed the entire worship and educational focus for all age levels of the congregation.
+This spiritual journey was formative to the DNA of our preaching and worship.